-The way in which humans engage with and respond to the environment has undergone some significant developments in the last century.
+The way in which humans engage with and respond to the environment has transformed as our societies have evolved.

 Throughout the last 100 years world population, life expectancy and consumption have all grown dramatically.
 These changes have been accompanied by a migration of the global population from rural to increasingly urban environments, placing widening pressures on the quality and diversity of natural habitats.